The Mayr Method Is Medieval Torture in the 21st Century.

 No raw food after 4pm.

 Apparently, our digestive system is less effective after 4pm, so anything we eat after that time sits in our gut and creates issues.
-Total fuckery.
+Totally incorrect.
 Also, what if I eat something at 3:59, do they think my body is going to know the difference?

 No snacks between meals.
 Meals need to be 5 hours apart.

 Just starve it out, I guess.